singnet/snet-daemon/README.md

 * **burst_size** (optional; default: Infinite) -
 see [rate limiting configuration](./ratelimit/README.md)

-* **curation_address_for_validation** (optional;) - You may need to protect the service provider 's service in test environment from being called by anyone, only Authorized users can make calls , when this flag is defined in the config, you can enforce this behaviour.This config is applicable only when you have `is_curation_in_progress set` to true.

 * **daemon_group_name** (optional ,default: `"default_group"`) -
 This parameter defines the group the daemon belongs to .